Mikejo5000/vsts-docs-pr/docs/report/dashboards/add-charts-to-dashboard.md

 ::: moniker-end

-::: moniker range="vsts || >= tfs-2017.1 <= tfs-2018"
+::: moniker range="vsts || >= tfs-2017 <= tfs-2018"

 <a id="release-summary"></a>
 ## Add a release summary chart

->[!NOTE]
-><b>Feature availability: </b> This chart is supported from VSTS and TFS 2017.1 and later versions.
-You can also add it to a team dashboard from the [widget catalog](widget-catalog.md#release-definition-widget).

 Each time a release is deployed, it logs information about the release to each of its environments.
 You can add a release tile to your team dashboard to monitor release progress and gain quick access to each release.
+(Requires TFS 2017.1 or later versions).

+>[!NOTE]
+>You can also add this chart to a team dashboard from the [widget catalog](widget-catalog.md#release-definition-widget).

 1. Select your [team context](../../settings/switch-team-context.md?toc=/vsts/report/toc.json&bc=/vsts/report/breadcrumb/toc.json) and then open the Release hub to add a release definition chart to a team dashboard.